ozthe2/MyPowerShell/Shortcuts/ReadMe.md

 - Optionally specify working directory.
 - Optionally specify shortcut icon.
 - Simple to use.
 (See included comment based help.)
-- Defaults to public in all cases unless told otherwise.
+- Defaults to public\all users in all cases unless told otherwise.
 (Useful if deploying this via deployment software as SYSTEM eg Intune.)